UCL/rsd-engineeringcourse/session10/02collaboration.md

 We were looking for:

-* Forked repository
+* The sample repository to be forked
-* Found and fixed an error
+* An error to be found and fixed
-* Committed the fix and pushed the change to the fork
+* The fix to be committed and pushed to the forked repository
-* Submitted a pull request to the upstream repository
+* A pull request submitted to the upstream repository